vsflcn/Display-Brightness-Control-Script/README.md

 Open a terminal (command prompt) on your device.

-    Executing the Script
+### Executing the Script
 Run the script using the following command:

-        bash

         bash brightness_control.sh